Thursday, April 29, 2010

 and elderly ladies and gentlemen are still much more elegantly dressed than most of their Austrian counterparts.

-sunset in venice (onemorehandbag)and the branches leading away from the Canale Grande created that special "fisheye" illusion
+As always, the sunset was picture-perfectand the branches leading away from the Canale Grande created that special "fisheye" illusion

 Thursday, April 08, 2010